RARE OPPORTUNITY! Three Month Rental at Columbia Ecovillage

-Our unit is a spacious three bedroom, two bath upstairs apartment (see photos at right).
-It is colorfully painted and filled with art and a special treat--two wonderful cats to get to know and take care of.
-In addition, each adult gets to participate in the community through nine hours of work a month, common meals, social events, and access to our beautiful and verdant 3.73 acre urban property in the exciting Cully neighborhood.
+Our unit is a spacious 3-bedroom, 2-bath upstairs apartment with an electric kitchen and heating system.
+It is colorfully painted and filled with art and two wonderful cats to get to know and take care of.
+In addition, each adult gets to participate in the community through 9 hours of work a month, common meals, social events, and access to our beautiful and verdant 3.73 acre urban property in NE Portland.

 People interested in purchasing an available unit at Columbia Ecovillage are encouraged to begin the get-acquainted process prior to submitting a written offer to purchase.
 A similar process is used for a smaller number of units which are rentals.
 The process includes attending a monthly “village meeting” or a meeting of a smaller group, and sharing a meal with us at one of our scheduled dinners.
 Potential new members are typically assigned a buddy to help answer their questions.